Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 <br>
 <br>
 We can define particular groups of methods regading deep learning in survival analysis.
-- The first is based on further development of the baseline Cox Proportional hazard model: **DeepSurv** (section 5.1), **Cox-nnet** (extension of CoxPH on specific genetics datasets and regularizations) [16].
+- The first is based on further development of the baseline Cox Proportional hazard model: **DeepSurv** (section 5.1), **Cox-nnet** (extension of CoxPH on specific genetics datasets and regularizations).
+[16]
 - As an alternative approach, fully parametric survival models which use RNN to sequentially predict a distribution over the time to the next event:  **RNN-SURV** [17],   **Weibull Time-To-Event RNN** [26] etc.
 - On the other hand, there are some new advanced deep learning neural networks, such as **DeepHit**, developed to also process the survival data with competing risks (section 5.2).

 {{< figure src="/blog/img/seminar/group2_SurvivalAnalysis/overall2.jpg" caption="(source: [18])" link="group2_SurvivalAnalysis/overall2.jpg">}}

 ## 5.1 DeepSurv<a class="anchor" id="deepsurv"></a>

 The initial adaptation of survival analysis to meet neural networks (Farragi and Simon, 1995) was based on generalization of the Cox proportional hazard model with only a single hidden layer.
 The main focus of the initial model was to learn relationships between primary covariates and the corresponding hazard risk function.
 Following development of the neural network architecture with Cox regression proved that in real-world large datasets with non-linear interactions between variables it is rather complicated to keep the main proportionality assumption of Cox regression model.
-However, Farragi and Simon's network extended this non-linearity quality [25].
+However, Farragi and Simon's network extended this non-linearity quality.
+[25]

 ---

 A few years ago, the more sophisticated deep learning architecture, DeepSurv, was proposed by J.L.
 Katzman et al. as an addition to Simon-Farragi's network.
 It showed improvements of the Cox regression and the performance metrics when dealing with non-linear data [12].
 This architecture was able to handle the proportional hazards constraint.
 Additionaly, while estimating the log-risk function $h(X)$ we use the linear combination of static features from given data $X$ and the baseline hazards.
 With advanced DeepSurv method it is also possible to drop this assumption out.

->**DeepSurv is a deep feed-forward neural network** which estimates each individual's effect on their **hazard rates** with respect to parametrized weigths of the network $\theta$.
+>**DeepSurv is a deep feed-forward neural network** which estimates each individual's effect on their `hazard rates` with respect to parametrized weigths of the network $\theta$.
 Generally, the structure of this neural network is quite straightforward.
 Comparing to Simon-Farragi network, DeepSurv is a configurable with multiple number of hidden layers.

 - The input data $X$ is represented as set of observed covariates
 - Hidden layers in this model are fully-connected nonlinear activation layers with not necessarily the same number of nodes in each of them, followed by dropout layers
-- The output layer has only one node with a linear activation function which gives the output $\hat{h}_{\theta}$ (**log-risk hazard estimations**).
+- The output layer has only one node with a linear activation function which gives the output $\hat{h}_{\theta}$ (log-risk hazard estimations**).

 {{< figure src="/blog/img/seminar/group2_SurvivalAnalysis/deep_surv_arch.jpg" width="900" link="group2_SurvivalAnalysis/deep_surv_arch.jpg">}}